roryl/zsx/README.md

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | *next section* → [Developing Applications](#developing-applications)

 ## Web Components Are Not Necessary
-A lot of front end development seeks to "componetize" HTML. "web components" in the general sense is not a new technology, it goes back to the earliest web frameworks like JSP.
-However, unless you are creating a "component library" for others to use, we do not believe web components aid in development of applications.
+A lot of 'modern' front end development seeks to 'componetize' HTML.
+In fact 'web components' in the general sense is not a new technology.
+Some of the earliest web frameworks like JSP were very component-like.
+However, unless you are creating a "component library" for others to use, we do not believe web components are desirable.

+Building HTML UIs requires a lot of markup.
+Componetizing that markup does not lead to significant user improvement or developer ergonomics, in our opinion.

-We believe that it is easiest and most maintainable to build web UIs in basic HTML pages.
+We believe that it is easiest and most maintainable to build web UIs in basic HTML pages that can be read as straight HTML.

 ZSX exists to enhance that experience while staying true to the nature of HTML and HTTP.